nagasudhirpulla/taming_python/blog/skills/flask_waitress.md

 ### sub-mounting application on a URL prefix
 * `url_prefix` option can be used in the `serve` function to sub-mount a flask application under a URL prefix
-* This option is generally used with reverse proxies so that multiple applications can be hosted under multiple url-prefixes
+* This option is generally used with reverse proxies so that multiple applications can be hosted under multiple URL prefixes
 ```py
 from flask import Flask
 from waitress import serve